mkiser/WTFJHT/faq.md

 **Is this free?** Yes, WTFJHT is free and 100% sustained entirely through voluntary reader contributions.
 And, I plan to keep doing this for as long as you keep supporting me (as defined by earning a fair living wage).
 This is my full-time job.
 So, if you find my work valuable and find yourself relying on it, [invest in the continued production of WTFJHT by becoming a supporting member](https://whatthefuckjusthappenedtoday.com/membership/).

 **What is your publishing schedule?** WTF Just Happened Today? publishes Monday-Thursday, except for federal, market holidays, and some random holidays.
-Below is the 2025 publishing schedule (and I reserve the right to take additional days off or amend the schedule as needed):
+Below is the 2026 publishing schedule (and I reserve the right to take additional days off or amend the schedule as needed):

-* **2025 publishing schedule**
-* New Year's Day – January 1 \
-Martin Luther King, Jr. Day – January 20 \
-WTF Just Happened Today?'s Birthday – January 20 \
-President's Day – February 17 \
-Earth Day - April 22 \
-International Workers' Day – May 1 \
-Memorial Day – May 26 \
-Flag Day / Trump's Birthday – June 14 \
-Juneteenth - June 19 \
-Independence Day – July 4 \
-Labor Day – September 1 \
-Indigenous Peoples' Day – October 13 \
-Veterans Day – November 11 \
-Biden's Birthday – November 20 \
-Thanksgiving Eve – November 26 \
-Thanksgiving Day – November 27 \
-Christmas Eve – December 24 \
-Christmas Day – December 25 \
-Boxing Day – December 26 \
-New Year's Eve – December 31
 * **2026 publishing schedule**
 * New Year's Day – January 1 \
 Martin Luther King, Jr. Day – January 19 \